Tobacco-User Additional Premium

 Approved Local Community Alternatives:

-IU Health LaPorte Hospital (one-on-one intrinsic coaching):
+IU Health LaPorte Hospital (two options):

 If you are unable to participate in a traditional program due to a medical condition, contact Employee Wellness at (219) 785-5519 to develop an alternative way to qualify for waiver of the tobacco-user premium.